Quill One

 Weight150–350 g consumer target; heavier for rugged/docked versions

-The recommended mainstream target is 0.8-1.2 cm.
-It can still feel thin and futuristic while being more credible as a 20-35W compute object.
+A 0.5 cm body is attractive visually, but it constrains memory package height, board stack, structural stiffness, connector durability, vapor chamber area, thermal mass, and dust and shock tolerance.
+The recommended mainstream target is 0.8–1.2 cm — still thin and futuristic while being credible as a 20–35W compute object.

 ModePower targetUse